 I actively practice self-awareness by analyzing my reactions and feelings toward people who hold different views or come from diverse backgrounds.
 Managers can assess their communication skills by taking assessments like the free communication skills self-assessment for managers.

 By being fully conscious of my prejudgments, I’m better equipped to take a step back and approach interactions with a more objective and empathetic mindset.
-Slow brain thinking, as described by Kahneman (2011), is one technique I use to move beyond automatic judgments and respond with thoughtful consideration.
+Slowing brain thinking, as described by Kahneman (2011), is one technique I use to move beyond automatic judgments and respond with thoughtful consideration.

 Cultural Sensitivity and Diversity Training